sveltejs/svelte/site/content/blog/2021-09-01-whats-new-in-svelte-september-2021.md

 **Apps & Sites**
 - [macos-web](https://github.com/PuruVJ/macos-web) by @puruvjdev has been rebuilt with Svelte from the ground up.
 Check out all the details in this [Twitter thread](https://twitter.com/puruvjdev/status/1426267327687847939)
 - [Brave Search](https://search.brave.com/) is using Svelte
-- [exatorrent](https://github.com/varbhat/exatorrent) is a self-hostable, easy-to-use, lightweight and feature-rich torrent client written in Go and Sveltejs
+- [exatorrent](https://github.com/varbhat/exatorrent) is a self-hostable, easy-to-use, lightweight and feature-rich torrent client written in Go and Svelte
 - [json2TsTypes](https://github.com/jatinhemnani01/json2TsTypes) is a simple tool which will convert your JSON to Typescript Types/Interfaces
 - [Histogram.dev](https://histogram.dev/) generates histograms for each feature in a CSV
 - [cybernetic.dev](https://cybernetic.dev/) is a collection of data-centric UI experiments made while learning Svelte